profork/ROCKNIX-apps/README.md

 (You will need a mouse/kb to log in)

-*(Compatibility varies -- 8550/ODIN 2 and RK3588 Worked , RK3566 didn't work -- 4gb RAM seems to be minimum
+*(Compatibility varies -- 8550/ODIN 2 worked.
+RK3566 and RK3588  didn't work -- 6-8 gb RAM seems to be minimum

 **Install via SSH:**
 ```